Moving to France

 or an appointment back at La Cité several weeks later.
 (Bring plenty of reading material; the appointed time is merely an approximation.)

-The prefecture will also give you a list of required documents to bring, including identity photos, financial statements, proof of insurance
+The prefecture will also give you a list of required documents to bring, including identity photos, financial statements demonstrating your ability to sustain yourself with independent income, proof of insurance

 (in French, of course), and a copy of your marriage license if you are a married woman.
 My husband and I have been married for 28 years but not bringing my